History of the electric vehicle: Power as a service and General Vehicle

-1920s–1950s
+1920s–1950s: Dark age of electric vehicles

 After enjoying success at the beginning of the 20th century, the electric car began to lose its position in the automobile market.
 A number of developments contributed to this situation.
-By the 1920s an improved road infrastructure improved travel times, creating a need for vehicles with a greater range than that offered by electric cars.
-Worldwide discoveries of large petroleum reserves led to the wide availability of affordable gasoline, making gas-powered cars cheaper to operate over long distances.
+By the 1920s, an improved road infrastructure improved travel times, creating a need for vehicles with a greater range than that offered by electric cars.
+Worldwide discoveries of large petroleum reserves led to the wide availability of affordable petrol, making petrol-powered cars cheaper to operate over long distances.
 Electric cars were limited to urban use by their slow speed (no more than 24–32 km/h or 15–20 mph) and low range (50–65 km or 30–40 miles), and gasoline cars were now able to travel farther and faster than equivalent electrics.

 Gasoline cars also overcame much of their negatives compared to electrics, in several areas.
 Whereas ICE cars originally had to be hand-cranked to start – a difficult and sometimes dangerous activity – the invention of the electric starter by Charles Kettering in 1912 eliminated the need of a hand starting crank.
 Further, while gasoline engines are inherently noisier than electric motors, the invention of the muffler by Milton O. Reeves and Marshall T. Reeves in 1897 significantly reduced the noise to tolerable levels.
 Finally, the initiation of mass production of gas-powered vehicles by Henry Ford brought their price down.
 By contrast, the price of similar electric vehicles continued to rise; by 1912, an electric car sold for almost double the price of a gasoline car.